 Don’t just sign any old contract either.
 It’s so easy to get caught up in the excitement of receiving an offer but try not to get ahead of yourself.
 I rejected three offers as the contracts were not right for me.

-I’ve not traveled that much, France has been my main destination as my grandparents live there.
+I’ve not travelled that much, France has been my main destination as my grandparents live there.
 I would love to travel to Iceland and Norway.
 It’s a bucket list goal of mine that if my health is ever stable enough I would love to do.

 You started out as a blogger writing your blog Dystonia and me, did you ever think you would have gotten to where you are now when you started?